 Why is Content Marketing important?

 Don’t manipulate search engines with spammy tricks and tactics.
-Google wants good content which answers your customer’s questions.
+Google wants the best content which answers your customer’s questions.

-They want the best answer to their search queries and if you provide this, you’ll rank well and get more traffic.
+They want the best answer to people’s search queries and if you provide this on your website, you’ll rank well in Google for many keywords and get more traffic.

-Here are the six important aspects to creating a lead generating content machine.
+Here’s six important steps to creating a website that’s a lead generating content machine.

 1. Create a Strategy and Plan